musurca/narwhal/README.md

 ## Overview

-The following simple class is a perfectly valid instruction for the Narwhal ORM to produce a corresponding table and columns:
+The following simple class is a perfectly valid instruction for the Narwhal ORM to produce a corresponding table and columns.

 ```python
 from narwhal.sql import SQL